DevWambugu/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 5. Write a function that changes all lowercase letters of a string to uppercase.
 7. Write a function that encodes a string into 1337.
 9.Write a function that prints an integer.
+10. add a new line to the code